aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-documents/manipulate-pdf-document/_index.md

 ### Add TOC to Existing PDF

-The ListSection class in the aspose.pdf package allows you to create a table of contents when creating a PDF document from scratch.
-To add headings, which are elements of the TOC, use the [aspose.pdf.Heading](https://reference.aspose.com/pdf/java/com.aspose.pdf/Heading) class.

 To add a TOC to an existing PDF file, use the [Heading](https://reference.aspose.com/pdf/java/com.aspose.pdf/Heading) class in the com.aspose.pdf package.
 The com.aspose.pdf package can both create new and manipulate existing PDF files.
 To add a TOC to an existing PDF, use com.aspose.pdf package.

-The following code snippet shows how to create a table of contents inside an existing PDF file.
+This PHP code snippet uses Aspose.PDF to add a Table of Contents (TOC) to an existing PDF document:

 ```php